 To the extent that personal data are processed in connection with the use of Google Maps, this occurs on the basis of a weighing of legitimate interests as per Art.
 6, Paragraph 1, Point f of the GDPR (here our legitimate interest is to improve our website’s design to meet your needs better) or on the basis of your consent in accordance with Art.
 6, Paragraph 1, Point a of the GDPR.

 SPINNER GmbH protects your personal data from unauthorized access, use or publication.
-For this purpose, SPINNER GmbH takes appropriate technical precautions that reflect the current state of technology.
+For this purpose, SPINNER GmbH takes appropriate technical precautions based on the current state of the art in technology.
 If you need to enter account or credit card information in order to make payment, this is stored exclusively with the contracted PCI-DSS-certified payment service provider and not with us.
 However, SPINNER GmbH calls your attention to the fact that data transmission over the Internet (e.g. when communicating by email) may suffer from security issues.
 It is therefore not possible to guarantee that all of your personal data will be absolutely safe from unauthorized access by third parties.

 Apart from this, we strongly advise you to also protect yourself, for example by keeping your passwords secret.